MidnightBSD/mport/README.md

 MidnightBSD Package Manager

 ## Requirements
-Will run on MidnightBSD 1.2 and higher.
+Recent versions will run on MidnightBSD 3.0 and higher.

 Depends on:
 * sqlite3
 * libarchive
 * bzip2
 * lzma
+* ucl

 Versions prior to 2.1.0 also depended on
 * libdispatch